rocky-linux/documentation/docs/guides/virtualization/vbox-rocky.md

  ![Name And Operating System](../images/vbox-02.png)

 Next, you need to allocate some RAM for this machine.
 By default, VirtualBox&reg; will automatically fill this to 1024 MB.
 That will not be optimum for any modern OS, including Rocky Linux.
-If you've got memory to spare, allocate 2 to 4 GB (2048 MB or 4096 MB) — or more.
+If you have memory to spare, assign 2 to 4 GB (2048 MB or 4096 MB) — or more.
 VirtualBox&reg will only use this memory during virtual machine operation.

-There's no screenshot for this one, just change the value based on your available memory.
+No screenshot for this one, just change the value based on your available memory.
 Use your best judgment.

-Now you need to set up the hard disk size.
+You need to set up the hard disk size.
 By default, VirtualBox&reg; will automatically fill the "Create a virtual hard disk now" radio button.

 ![Hard Disk](../images/vbox-03.png)

 * Click "Create"

-You will get a dialog box for creating various virtual hard disk types, and there are several hard disk types listed here.
+You will get a dialog box for creating various virtual hard disk types.
+Several hard disk types are here.
 See the Oracle VirtualBox documentation for [more information](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/vdidetails.html) about selecting virtual hard disk types.
 For this document, keep the default (VDI):

 ![Hard Disk File Type](../images/vbox-04.png)

 * Click "Next"

 The next screen deals with the storage on the physical hard disk.
-There are two options.
-"Fixed Size" will be slower to create, faster to use, but less flexible in terms of space (if you need more space, you are stuck with what you created).
+Two options exist.
+"Fixed Size" will be slower to create, faster to use, but less flexible in terms of space (if you need more space, you cannot grow past what you created).

 The default option, "Dynamically Allocated", will be faster to create and slower to use, but will allow you to grow if your disk space needs to change.